Should we examine credentials? Are they important? For some, this answer is easy; for others, not so much. For me… it depends.

 I couldn’t agree more as I am literally one of the biggest critics of modern education you will ever meet.
 It is my opinion that students are taught next to nothing these days and this is especially true with government-run education.
 I could list off a half a dozen things that almost everyone I’ve ever spoken to was unaware of but needs to know.
 The problems discussed have public education written all over them – 65% of public school 8th graders not proficient in reading, 67% not proficient in math; more than half of all students graduating high school unprepared for college and needing to take remedial courses.
 I’m well aware of the issue and agree that it’s a problem.
 That doesn’t mean that all teachers are terrible and all schools suck though.
 Good students are still out there and quality education still happens from time to time.
 Of course, I’m also aware that roughly 27 percent of college grads have a job that is closely related to their major.
 Clearly, what you pick to major in isn’t as important as your ability to learn.
 I recognize that and concur and understand that this too applies to the discipline of leadership.

 Similarly, just like it doesn’t mean that all schools are doing it wrong, it doesn’t mean that your credentials define you.
 Education and experience are personal journeys so we must examine the individual; I just happen to do that with questions.
-Like I said, it’s not “all-or-nothing”.
+As I said, it’s not “all-or-nothing”.

 Evaluation of what someone says and why they say it is critical (for me).
 When I do this, I’m merely paying homage to the idea of examination and not blindly following someone with “Doctor” behind their name.
 Doctors have different opinions, foremen have different opinions and even music teachers have different opinions.
-They were all taught different things by different people in different arenas.
+They were all taught different things by different people in different areas.
 The same is true in the discipline of leadership and people would be wise to seek out more than one opinion or at least examine the fact that there is more than one.

 I’m just more apt to listen to someone who has worked in construction their entire life or studied construction science about my construction needs over the music teacher who has read a few books on the topic or fixed a hole in the wall.
 On that same note, I would be more than happy to listen to the music teacher about construction if that teacher has worked on houses his whole life and knows a few things about it.
 That’s where questions come in.
 The same could be said for the construction science major with zero experience vs the construction professional with over 30 years of experience and no formal education.
 Both are going to have something interesting to say on the matter and both might very well do a great job.
 Still, there is a difference and it’s important to acknowledge this.

 We could do this over and over with almost any field and I’m sure you would agree.
 Is the military going to rely on someone with very little radio experience to handle the radio?
 Is someone going to let a rookie pilot fly the president?
 You will note the common theme is experience and example – not education.
 Still, somehow the two go hand-in-hand as the guy with the education in the field was able to advance the curve, get the licensing and so on.
-Just as there is something to be said about experience, we should also recognize the many benefits of immersion/education.
+Just as there is something to be said about the experience, we should also recognize the many benefits of immersion/education.

 I was lucky and went to a school that encouraged independent thought and exploration of my curiosities.
 Thankfully, I wasn’t a victim of indoctrination or apathy in regard to my education.
 Not everyone can say this.
 Of course, I too value education, experience, practice, research, etc. Understand that I am not attacking credentials or experience.
 I am merely making the point that if leadership is a discipline (which it is), then it might be wise to pay it the same respect we do with any other valued trades.
 It’s not to say that people can’t cross over or otherwise learn/practice it; it’s to say that learning it doesn’t happen in a book or two or in a weekend seminar.
 It comes from the same intense research and practice that happens in any other trade.
 Sometimes this will result in credentials, sometimes it doesn’t.

 This is just like construction.
 Trust me!
 You wouldn’t want me on your construction job.
 I have experience though.
 I’ve been on many jobs, helped build a house or two, helped with a few additions and even roofed a few houses.
 Still, I’m not experienced enough to do a pro job or even make the right construction decisions.
 I’m helping hand at best.
 Part of this is due to a lack of confidence in the field.
-I would feel more confident if I studied it more… but you likely wouldn’t feel more confident about me working on your expensive investment unless I could provide some documentation, a license and an insurance card.
+I would feel more confident if I studied it more… but you likely wouldn’t feel more confident about me working on your expensive investment unless I could provide some documentation, a license, and an insurance card.
 See what I mean?

 So let me answer the questions posed.